 - Serve with roasted asparagus on the bottom, topped by eggs, prosciutto (broken into pieces), mint and parsley.
 Place the harissa in a bowl to allow for guests to decide how much to enjoy, or place 2-3 tablespoons on each plate (or per person).

-** ½ cup is the recommendation when using relatively low heat chiles (Anaheim or New Mexico for example).
-If you use high heat chiles, start with ¼ cup.
+** ¼ cup is the recommendation when using relatively medium-high heat chiles.
+If you use low-heat chiles (Anaheim or New Mexico for example), more than ¼ cup can be added.
 Start with less chiles and add more after blending if you'd like more heat.

 **** If you find that you've made the harissa too hot for your liking, adding more mint or tomatoes can help cool it ... slightly.